Leland Faust: Career

 In 2003 Southwest Airlines interviewed Faust about the most common financial mistakes made by athletes.
 Faust replied that pressure is put on them to have the biggest home, the most expensive cars and to over extend themselves.
 Discussions with team members encourage risky financial behaviors.
 Then there is family pressure to take care of parents, siblings, cousins and friends, but better to "protect themselves first and accumulate[ing] their own significant wealth, they can [then] protect their family".
 The financial magazine, Barron's, in 2009 listed Faust and CSI as number 29 on their list of top 100 financial managers and stated they had more than $962 million in assets.

-We're not trying to be sprinters here.
-We're trying to be distance runners".